danielchalef/docker-ros-base/README.md

 # docker-ros-desktop-full

-Forked from the good work of QuantumObject and their docker-ros-base [quantumobject/docker-ros-base][5]
+Forked from the good work of QuantumObject and [quantumobject/docker-ros-base][5]

 Docker container for [ros-desktop-full][3]